wso2/docs-apk/en/docs/catalogs/samples/ratelimit-api.md

 ### RateLimitPolicy for API

-The following defines a rate limiting policy at the API-level.
+The following defines a Rate Limiting policy at the API-level.

 ```
 apiVersion: dp.wso2.com/v1alpha1